nrdg/cloudknot/CONTRIBUTING.md

 ```bash
 git tag <tagname> -a
 ```
+For releases, use the following format for <tagname>: "v<major>.<minor>.<micro>".
-which will open up a text editor with which you can type the tag annotation.
+When executed, this will open up a text editor with which you can type the tag annotation -- typically, something like: "Version <major>.<minor>.<micro> release".
 After saving that file, push the new tag with
 ```bash
 git push upstream <tagname>